snowdrop/java-buildpack-client/README.md

 Or.. combine all the above steps into a single callchain..
 ```
-BuildPackBuilder.get()
+BuildpackBuilder.get()
     .withContent(new File("/path/to/the/project/to/build))
     .withFinalImage("myorg/myimage:mytag")
     .build();
 ```

-There are many more ways to customize & configure the BuildPackBuilder, take a look at the [interface](src/main/java/dev/snowdrop/buildpack/BuildPackBuilder.java) to see everything thats currently possible.
+There are many more ways to customize & configure the BuildpackBuilder, take a look at the [interface](src/main/java/dev/snowdrop/buildpack/BuildpackBuilder.java) to see everything thats currently possible.

 Most likely if you are using this to integrate to existing tooling, you will want to supply a custom LogReader to receive the messages output by BuildPacks during the build.
 You may also want to associate cache names to a project, to enable faster rebuilds for a given project.